-Obscure Places to Add to Your Travel Bucket List
+10 Lesser Known Destinations to Add to Your Travel Bucket List

 I have a plethora of countries and exotic locations on my travel bucket list, as most people do.
-Many of them are the places that everyone wants to visit: Iceland, Scotland, Switzerland, New Zealand, Japan…just to name a few.
-But there are a handful of places on my travel bucket list that I would consider obscure locations since not many other people I talk to also have them on their bucket list.
+Many of them are the places that everyone wants to visit: Iceland, Ireland, Switzerland, New Zealand, Japan…just to name a few.
+But there are a handful of places on my travel bucket list that I would consider somewhat obscure locations since not many other people I talk to also have them on their bucket list.

 1. Big Idaho Potato Hotel

 The Big Idaho Potato Hotel is at the top of my list of places to stay!
 It’s the perfect kitschy Airbnb located in the middle of nowhere about 30 minutes south of Boise, and it’s basically my dream—it’s literally A GIANT POTATO MADE INTO A HOTEL!!!
 (Kinda, it’s just one room, haha.)
-Plus, there’s a luxurious bathroom (not in the potato) and a cute, friendly lil cow that lives on site.
-I’m dying to do a staycation here but Korri isn’t convinced…yet.
-Working on it. 😉 (The host also converted an old fire lookout in the mountains of north Idaho into an Airbnb!)
+Plus, there’s a luxurious bathroom (not in the potato) and a cute, friendly lil cow named Dolly that lives on site.

 2. Wallace, Idaho

-The town of Wallace might be the most random location on my bucket list and yet is one of the places I want to visit most!
 Wallace is located in the Silver Valley of north Idaho, east of Coeur d’Alene along I-90.
 The entire town is on the National Register of Historic Places!
 I mainly want to visit because Wallace is the self-proclaimed center of the universe.
 Other things to do in Wallace include silver mine tours, visiting mining museums, checking out local breweries, and many outdoor activities, including biking the Route of the Hiawatha trail.

 3. Point Roberts, Washington

-In all of my random Google Mapping (wherein I zoom in on Google Maps and find cool places to visit), I stumbled across a small piece of land in northwest Washington state that is bordered on 3 sides by water and 1 side by Canada: Point Roberts.
-That’s right, the only way into Point Roberts by land is through Canada.
 It’s a tiny piece of land with only around permanent 1,000 residents that was not known when the border between Canada and the U.S. was made in the 1800s.
 It’s so random that I must visit someday!
 (It’s a short detour from the Tsawwassen ferry terminal in British Columbia, and I’m disappointed my parents didn’t take us when we were there many years ago, haha.)
 This article (via Slate) goes more in depth about the town’s history and the nuances of living there!

 4. Utqiagvik, Alaska (formerly known as Barrow)